 The Upper Perkiomen School District has an extensive array of transition services that prepares all students for success in their post- secondary choices.
 Exploration of these options begins by 14 years of age and continues through graduation.
 Students' interest and aptitudes are assessed at the secondary level and students have opportunities to participate in visits to colleges, universities, and trade schools, as well as the Learning Disabilities Symposium at Montgomery County.
 In addition to a full time Transition Coordinator, the District has two full time job coaches who support special education students participating in community-based work experiences and training.

 PA Secondary Transition is the process of preparing students for life after they leave high school, including participation in post-secondary education or training, employment and community.
-For additional information on transition please click here to view transition information from the Pennsylvania Department of Education.

 Services for Students with Disabilities in Post-Secondary Schools Information

 The purpose of this information sheet is to provide assistance to students with disabilities and their parents regarding the procedures and requirements to access adaptations, modifications and/or support services in post-secondary schools.

 Gather Information: Once your child has expressed a desire to proceed to post-secondary education, it is important to gather as much information ahead of time as possible.
 You can start gathering information by attending area workshops and information sessions prior to graduation.
 Watch for special flyers, newsletters from guidance, etc. It’s never too early to begin this process.